 About Tony Wilt

 First elected to the House of Delegates in June of 2010 in a special election to fill the seat vacated by Matt Lohr, Tony is currently serving his fourth full term as the Delegate for the 26th District.
-He serves on three committees in the House, which include Agriculture, Chesapeake and Natural Resources (ACNR); Militia, Police and Public Safety (MPP); and Counties, Cities and Towns (CCT).
+He serves on four committees in the House, which include Agriculture, Chesapeake and Natural Resources (ACNR); Commerce and Labor; Militia, Police and Public Safety (MPP); and Counties, Cities and Towns (CCT).
 In 2014 he was appointed as Chairman of ACNR Subcommittee #3, which predominantly considers water quality and Chesapeake Bay related issues.
 In 2018 he was named Chair of MPP Subcommittee #2.
 In addition, he serves as the Chairman of the Virginia Small Business Commission, is a member of the Chesapeake Bay Commission, the Manufacturing Development Commission, and the Board of Visitors for the Virginia School for the Deaf and the Blind.

 Tony is a lifelong Shenandoah Valley resident who grew up in Bergton and now lives just outside Broadway.
 He is president and general manager of his family’s business, Superior Concrete Inc., which has been serving the local community for over 60 years.
 Tony is a past president of the Harrisonburg/Rockingham Chamber of Commerce, an active Ruritan and a past Zone Three Governor for the Ruritan’s in Rockingham County.
 He is a life member of the National Rifle Association and an active member of several other sport hunting associations.
 Tony and his wife, Vickie, have been married for over 30 years and have two grown children.